miku/estab/README.md

 estab
 =====

-Please see [esdump](https://github.com/miku/esdump) for a alternative elasticsearch command line export tool.
+estab is not maintained any more.
+Please have a look at [esdump](https://github.com/miku/esdump) for a similar elasticsearch command line export tool.

 ----